 Montevideo: The Capital City of Uruguay

 As you know, Montevideo is the capital city on the eastern bank of the Rio de la Plata.
-When you visit the city, you will see a mixture of classic, African and European architecture.
-The city is full of many attractions you would want to visit; one of the most famous places is the Palacio Salvo Museum; with a height of 95 metres, it is the tallest building in South America.
+When you visit the city, you will see a mixture of classic, African, and European architecture.
+The city is full of many attractions; one of the most famous places is the Palacio Salvo Museum, which is the tallest building in South America at 95 metres.

-Also, you can visit the oldest part of the city, which is now a famous neighbourhood called Ciudad Vieja, and the Citadel Gate.
+You can also visit the oldest part of the city, which is now a famous neighbourhood called Ciudad Vieja, and the Citadel Gate.
 It has the only remaining portion of the walls surrounding the town.
 Remember to visit Independence Square and take some beautiful pictures.

 One of the most famous markets is the Mercado del Porto, which is full of restaurants and serves the most renowned food and shops selling souvenirs.
 Another place you can visit is the National Museum of Visual Arts, which shows you the Uruguayan cultural heritage.